havocp/xsbt-wiki/Getting-Started/Getting-Started-Basic-Def.md

 ## Keys are defined in the Keys object

-Keys are just fields in an object called [Keys].
+The built-in keys are just fields in an object called [Keys].
 A `build.sbt` implicitly has an `import sbt.Keys._`, so `sbt.Keys.name` can be referred to as `name`.

-Custom keys could also be defined in a
+Custom keys may be defined in a
 [[full build definition|Getting Started Full Def]] or a [[plugin|Getting Started Using Plugins]].

 ## Other ways to transform settings